1C3/website/README.md

-# website
+## personal website
-pages personal website
+runs on cloudlfare pages at www.ic3.systems